biolee/biolee.github.io/biolee.md

 Before working in iCarbonX, i worked in BGI for a time.

-In iCarbonX, my project list is
+In iCarbonX, my project list is:

 -  Web Scrapy
 -  Data Analysis
 -  Medical Terminology Analysis